- We strive to provide complete care for our patients. Learn more about all the services we provide.

 We also offer titers, which may be performed prior to revaccination.
 A titer is a blood test to determine the antibodies present to see if your pet is already adequately protected, in which case a vaccination may not be needed.

 Protecting your pet is our primary goal, so developing an appropriate vaccine schedule for your pet is important to us.
-Call us today to set up an appointment to discuss your pet’s vaccination needs.
+Call us today at 703-569-9600 to set up an appointment with our veterinarian in Burke.